firstbatchxyz/dria-blog/docs/how-to/batches.md

 ---
 categories:
 - Workflows
-description: Learn how to run multiple instructions concurrently using Batches with ParallelSingletonExecutor in Dria.
-Enhance your task efficiency!
+description: Learn how to use Batches with ParallelSingletonExecutor for running multiple instructions concurrently in Python with Dria.
 tags:
 - Batches
 - Parallel Execution
+- Concurrency
-- Async Programming
+- Python
 - Dria
-- Task Management
 ---

 # Batches